Telehealth Information

 Technical steps - Setting up the session

 Your 10 letter Meeting Link will have been sent to you by your clinician anytime from up to 48 hours in advance, up until a few minutes before your session).
-It will usually be sent via SMS.
+It will usually be sent via SMS (but if you have communicated with your clinician before via email, it may come to you via email).

 A. If you are using a laptop or a computer (**remember you need to have microphone, speaker and webcam**),